GitBoSun/ARAPReg/README.md

 ## Train on a new dataset
 Data preprocessing and loading scripts are in `./datasets`.
 To train on a new dataset, please write data loading file similar to `./datasets/dfaust.py`.
 Then add the dataset to `./datasets/meshdata.py` and `main.py`.
-Finally you can write a similar training script like `train_dfaust.sh`.
+Finally you can write a similar training script like `train_and_test_dfaust.sh`.